hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

   between different hardware architectures, ensuring access to the correct and optimized software.

-Propageting specific environment variables to your job can be done with the ``--export=<environment_variables>`` option.
+Propagating specific environment variables to your job can be done with the ``--export=<environment_variables>`` option.

 If your workflow requires your full shell environment to be propagated, please